If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 Fellow Ode: The Best Coffee Grinder for French press

 The Fellow Ode Grinder is for coffee lovers who want a better starting point in their home coffee brewing routine.
-Furthermore, the carefully designed details make the Fellow Ode stand out from the rest.
+Furthermore, the carefully designed details make the Fellow Ode stand out.

 - Even grind size distribution.
 The Fellow Ode punches above its weight in this aspect.
-It’s remarkably consistent, which creates tastier brews, where some delicate aromatic notes become more evident than with other grinders.
+It’s remarkably consistent, creating tastier brews where some delicate aromatic notes become more evident than in other grinders.
 Even in this price range and above.
-Although the entire grinder works to get these results, it has a commercial-grade burr set, with flat stainless steel burrs.
+Although the entire grinder works to get these results, it has a commercial-grade burr set with flat stainless steel burrs.